adrianomundo/matrixFPGA/README.md

 # Digital Logic Design Project

 This project is done as a final assignment of the course Reti Logiche held in the fall semester A.Y.
-2017/2018.
+2017/2018 at Politecnico di Milano.
 Design documentation - see this [file](https://github.com/adrianomundo/matrixFPGA/blob/master/src/deliveries/10524163.pdf)

 ## Guidelines